hassaan4584/LebenInDeutschland-PrivacyPolicy/privacy-policy.md

 # Privacy Policy for LebenInDeutschland Prep 2025
 **Last Updated:** 19 Oct 2025

-This Privacy Policy explains how we collect, use, and protect your information when you use our **"LebenInDeutschland Preparation"** app.
+This Privacy Policy explains how we collect, use, and protect your information when you use our **"LebenInDeutschland Prep 2025"** app.
 By using the app, you agree to this policy.

 ## 1. Information We Collect